 Having your wisdom teeth removed can take as long as two full weeks to recover from.
 But the following wisdom teeth removal aftercare instructions, from our dentists can aid a speedier recovery.
-With a wealth of experience, Dr Goher and Dr Harrison provide our patients with sound advice to help them heal qhickly after their wisdom tooth extraction.
+With a wealth of experience, our dentists provide our patients with sound advice to help them heal quickly after their wisdom tooth extraction.

 Why are Wisdom Teeth Extractions done?